Skip to main content

 Compulsory pre-primary education applies to Czech citizens and citizens of member states of the European Union provided they have been present on the territory of Czechia for more than 90 days, and also other foreigners who have permanent or temporary permission to stay in Czechia for more than 90 days and for applicants for international protection.
 The obligation does not apply to children with severe mental disorders.

-The parent or guardian of a child is obliged to enrol her/him in school.
+The child's parent or legal representative is obliged to enrol her/him in school.
 The enrolment for the next year takes place between 2nd and 16th May.

 The duty to ensure pre-primary education falls within the competence of municipalities.
 (This duty applies also to all children who are 3 years old before the beginning of the next school year, not only to children for whom the pre-primary education is compulsory.)
 The municipality has to ensure enough places in a nursery school (mateřská škola) it has established, or it has to ensure pre-primary education in a nursery school as established by another municipality or a union of municipalities.